damianhakert/damianhakert.github.io/source/_posts/2016-03-04-remote-working-gitlab.md

 ### How remote bonding works even better

+My favorite quote from the video above is what Ashley said:
+"You really get to know people and you don’t realise that you do."
+That's exactly how the team meeting works.

 I have a feeling that I know my colleagues in this company even better than I did in previous companies.
 Though I haven't met any of them in person (yet!)

+In an office, you might bond more easily with physical proximity.
+With the team meeting, I feel somehow "close" to the people who joined around the same time as me.
+[Jose](https://twitter.com/random_primate) joined right before me, and speaks before me in the team meeting, and [Grzegorz](https://twitter.com/GrzegorzBizon) joined after me, and I hand over the call to him right after me.
+While we don't work on the same teams, I've become more familiar with them somehow.

+The notion of proximity is different in a remote organization.

 One day, one of our colleagues said he was really bummed out and didn't even feel like working.